5 Takeaways From Night 2 Of The Democratic Debate

 - Rotate judges through the Supreme Court (Sanders)

 The problem is some of this is not very popular.
-"Medicare-for-all" is popular as a slogan, for example, but eliminating private health insurance is not.
-Some 6-in-10 people are against it, according to the Kaiser Family Foundation.
+Medicare for All is popular as a slogan, for example, but eliminating private health insurance is not.
+Some 6 in 10 people are against it, according to the Kaiser Family Foundation.

 (*Harris told NBC after the debate that she misunderstood that question, and that she was saying she would abolish her own private insurance plan — not everyone else's.)

 Part of this more liberal shift within the party is a reaction to Trump.
 And part of it is because the party has gotten more liberal.
 In 2003, during the Bush administration, two-thirds of Democrats considered themselves "moderate" or "conservative."
-Today, that's only about half, while the number of Democrats considering themselves "liberal" has gone up from 29% to 46% in the last 16 years.
+Today, that's only about half, while the number of Democrats considering themselves "liberal" has gone up from 29% to 46% in the past 16 years.

 5. The race was reshaped after a two-day debate

-If it was clear going into Wednesday and Thursday's extended debate that Biden and Sanders were the clear leaders in the field, and that is simply not the case now.
+If it was clear going into Wednesday and Thursday's extended debate that Biden and Sanders were the clear leaders in the field, that is simply not the case now.
 Instead, Harris and Warren proved their mettle.
 What was clear, perhaps, is that while there are a lot of candidates, there are really only about half a dozen who have stood out.

 Biden and Sanders will still be in the mix, as are Sens.
 Cory Booker of New Jersey and Amy Klobuchar of Minnesota.
-And former Obama housing secretary Julián Castro was one lower-tier candidate who was able to vault himself into the conversation.
+And former Obama administration Housing and Urban Development Secretary Julián Castro was one lower-tier candidate who was able to vault himself into the conversation.
 Meanwhile, former Rep. Beto O'Rourke of Texas and Biden may have hurt themselves most of all the leading candidates.

-One thing is clear — there is a generational battle going on within the Democratic Party and a lot of it centers on views of race and identity in a campaign that has the most diverse field in the history of presidential campaigns.
+One thing is clear — there is a generational battle going on within the Democratic Party, and a lot of it centers on views of race and identity in a campaign that has the most diverse field in the history of presidential campaigns.
 That's especially prominent in the age of Trump and stands in stark contrast to the way he has campaigned and governed.